tmpfs/prism/doc/configuration.md

 You can pass a configuration object as the second argument to `Prism.configure()` to modify the library configuration.
 These are the common configuration options, some more advanced options are shown in [plugin configuration](#plugin-configuration).

-When no configuration object is given support for the `className` property is enabled and the global plugins to support mapping properties to styles and resolving default styles.

-This is a sensible minimal default configuration which will be sufficient for many applications and creates the least chance of conflict if you want to integrate Prism with an existing application.

-<? @source {javascript} ../src/configuration.js ?>

 * `defaultProps` use the [defaultProps](/src/defaultProps.js) plugin, default is `true`.
 * `defaultStyleRule` use the [defaultStyleRule](/src/defaultStyleRule.js) plugin, default is `true`.
 * `mapPropsToStyle` use the [mapPropsToStyle](/src/mapPropsToStyle.js) plugin, default is `true`.